-Cernea proposed and authored several of the first formal social development policies of the World Bank, that were then were replicated by other development agencies.
-These policies also were focused on preventing and mitigating serious dysfunctional effects of development.
-Among these, he formulated the first ever policy on involuntary population displacement and resettlement adopted by the World Bank, and subsequently also adopted by all multilateral development banks and by a number of governments.
+A long-time member of AAA, SfAA and WAPA (the Washington Association of Professional Anthropologists), Michael Cernea was the first in-house social scientist hired by the World Bank and is widely known as a pioneer and steady leader in introducing sociological and anthropological knowledge in financially induced development.
+Cernea proposed and authored some of the first social development policies at the World Bank which were replicated by other major development agencies.
+These policies were focused on preventing or mitigating serious dysfunctional effects of development.
+Among these, he formulated the first ever policy on forced population displacement and resettlement adopted by the World Bank, which was subsequently also adopted by all multilateral development banks and by various governments.

-Cernea’s decades as the leading anthropologist/sociologist at the World Bank provided him with an international platform from which he promoted countless research studies by social scientists from developing and developed countries.
-He also steadily built and led a large community of sociologists and anthropologists inside the World Bank.
-In collaboration with them, Cernea crafted novel social policies that increased the benefits of development and improved the lives of countless people in developing countries.
+Michael Cernea’s decades as the leading sociologist/ anthropologist at the World Bank provided him with a platform to promote many research studies by social scientists from developing and developed countries.
+His own work proved so important to the Bank’s impact in reducing poverty around the word, that with his help, the Bank developed their own large community of anthropologists and sociologists to enhance this perspective to their projects.
+In collaboration with the Bank, Cernea introduced social methodologies that increased the benefits of development and improved the lives of countless people in developing countries.